Enterprise Software Development: Steps, Timelines, and Cost Factors

 - Preparing a comprehensive QA strategy to verify all uni- and bidirectional calls between the integrated systems, backup and recovery mechanisms, how well the integrated system works within established bandwidth limitations, etc.

 Step 3.
-UX and UI design
+Design UX and UI for the enterprise app

-Duration: 1 – 3 months.
+Duration: 1–3 months.

-- UX designers and Business Analysts collaborate on UX research to understand the target audience and their needs, goals and mental models.
+- UX designers and Business Analysts collaborate on UX research to understand the target audience and their needs, goals, and mental models.

 - UX designers describe how a user will interact with the system (identify digital touchpoints) and design information architecture.